terraform-ibm-modules/terraform-ibm-powervs-infrastructure/README.md

 The Power infrastructure for regulated industries module automates the following tasks:

 - Creates an IBM® Power Systems™ Virtual Server (PowerVS) workspace
-- Creates an SSH key
+- Creates a SSH key
 - Creates two private networks: a management network and a backup network
 - Creates two [IBM Cloud connections](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-cloud-connections) with an option to reuse the connections
 - Attaches the IBM Cloud connections to a transit gateway